-A few young travellers (about 20,000) gather every month on a beach on a remote Thai island and dance the night away in front of a strip of bars and clubs pumping out dance music.
-Everyone gets wasted on weed, Ya Ba, mushrooms, XTC, or bucket drinks and dances the night away until the sun comes up on the eponymous sunrise beach.
+A few young travelers (up to 20,000) gather every month on a beach on a remote Thai island (Koh Pha-Ngan) and dance the night away in front of a strip of bars and clubs pumping out dance music, while getting wasted on weed, Yaba, mushrooms, XTC or bucket drinks until the sun comes up.
+The Full Moon Party.
 Hundreds of thousands of participants over the past 25 years think it’s the best party they’ve ever been to, making it an essential stop on the gap year/banana pancake/backpacker trail.

-There is a serious criminal element present.
-It’s not uncommon for people’s hotel/hostel rooms to be ransacked while they’re at the all-night party.
-Management is suitably shocked and alarmed about it, but it keeps happening month after month.
+There is a serious criminal element present, and it’s not uncommon for people’s hotel/hostel rooms to be ransacked while they’re at an all-night party.
+Management is suitably shocked and alarmed about it, but it keeps happening month after month at some accommodations.

-Drug gangs operate at the party, and often they’re in cahoots with corrupt police.
+Drug gangs operate at the party and often they can be in cahoots with corrupt police.
 You buy some cheap weed, get “arrested”, pay 150,000 baht to avoid prosecution, and the same bag of weed is sold to the next sucker.

-Ya Ba (amphetamines) and XTC are highly illegal in Thailand.
-Buying them from a stranger at the party exposes you to a shakedown, or if the police are genuine, a nasty journey through the Thai legal and jail systems.
+Yaba (amphetamines) and XTC are highly illegal in Thailand.
+Buying them from a stranger at the party exposes you to a shakedown, or if the police are genuine, a nasty journey through the Thai legal system.

 It’s literally a bucket (like the ones kids take to the beach) filled with ice, M150 (a Thai version of Red Bull which is heavy on the ephedrine), a can of soda, a 300 ml bottle of liquor and 3 or 4 straws.
 Total cost: 200 baht/$US6 (and that’s expensive for Thailand).
 Because they’re cheap the tendency is to buy too many of them.
-If you’re sharing it’s hard to keep track of just how much alcohol you’ve had.
+If you’re sharing, it can be hard to keep track of just how much alcohol you’ve had.

 If you decide to party hard regardless, fair enough, we’re here for a good time not a long time.
-Unfortunately lots of people leave the party early and after having had a bad time.
+Unfortunately, lots of people leave the party early having had a bad time.

-Lots of people want to capture this great party in pictures or video, and there are hundreds and hundreds of clips on YouTube, but hang on tight to the phone or camera, valuable electronics have a habit of “disappearing”.
+Lots of people want to capture this great party in pictures or video and there are thousands of clips on YouTube.
+But hang on tight to your phone or camera as valuable electronics have a habit of “disappearing”.
 Gang members come for the party, follow drunk revellers around and wait for an opportunity to take phones or cameras.

-Take enough cash for the evening, and it’s a good idea to take a photocopy of your passport details just in case you need ID.
+Only take enough cash for the evening and it’s a good idea to take a photocopy of your passport details just in case you need ID.
 But leave the valuable and important stuff locked up back at the hotel (and ask them for a receipt when they put it in their safe).

 Plan your escape carefully.

 Don’t take your moped.
-Even if you’re not too “tired and emotional” to ride, others might be.
+Even if you think you're okay to ride, others might be.
 There are plenty of taxis operating all night.

 If you’ve caught a speedboat to the island for the day and want to get back to Koh Samui, take it easy.
-Stephen Ryder from ensureasia.com (he deals with ex-pats living in Thailand) says the speedboats don't have a great safety record, and crew have often been drinking as hard as the party-goers!
+Stephen Ryder from ensureasia.com (he deals with ex-pats living in Thailand) says the speedboats don't have a great safety record, and the crew has often been drinking as hard as the party-goers.

-Not always, but sometimes after a really busy party there’s a rush of people who have peaked too early and have had enough by about 3 or 4 in the morning.
+Sometimes after a really busy party, there’s a rush of people who have peaked too early and have had enough by about 3 or 4 in the morning.
 You can get scores of people all vying for the half dozen places on each boat that arrives.
 The boats get rushed when they beach, so the next time they hang back a little.
-After a while you have a mob of drunk, desperate people wading/swimming out to boats.
-It’s like Lord of the Flies!
-The skippers get worried they’ll be swamped as people clamber aboard, so they grab a few passengers and push the rest back into the water, then roar off with throttles wide open.
+After a while, you have a mob of drunk, desperate people wading/swimming out to boats.
+The skippers get worried they’ll be swamped as people clamber aboard, so they grab a few passengers and push the rest back into the water then roar off with throttles wide open.